 “These include broken arms, wrists, elbows and legs as well as knee and joint injuries,” Dr. Nixon said.
 “When multiple jumpers are on the trampoline, the danger increases; because when one jumps up, it leaves extra tension on the surface of the trampoline.
 For the other person coming down onto that surface, it can be like landing onto concrete.”

-At a higher risk
+Smaller children at a higher risk

 “When anyone jumps on a trampoline, it can put extra stress on the bones,” Dr. Nixon said.
 “The bones and ligaments also are more at risk because there is often a twisting motion that can cause an injury.
 For younger children whose bones are still developing, there is a higher risk.”